How to make a network cable

 The CAT5 twisted-pair cables consist of four twisted wires, each color coded; one a solid color and the other a stripped color.
 As seen below, most network cables consist of a green, blue, orange, and brown pair of cables.

 There are two cable standards T568A and T568B, each twisted-pair must be broken apart to create the layout as shown above.
-If you wish to create a straight through cable both ends of the cable should be identical and should match the T568A example shown above.
-If you wish to create a crossover cable one end of the cable should match T568A and the other should match T568B.
+If you want to create a straight through cable both ends of the cable should be identical and should match the T568A example shown above.
+If you want to create a crossover cable one end of the cable should match T568A and the other should match T568B.

 Once you have separated the ends of the cable to match one of the above examples place the cables into the RJ-45 connector and then use the crimping tool to attach the connector.
 Do these steps for each side of the cable.